Tuesday, 3 July 2012

 The second course was steak with chips and mushrooms, plain but satisfying.

-The barman turned on the loudspeakers attached to the stage and played stirring military music, which gave a cheerful atmosphere to the dining area.
+The barman turned on the loudspeakers attached to the stage and played stirring military music, which gave a brisk, cheerful atmosphere to the dining area.

 Later, after we had left, he changed to American blues music, lovely to go to sleep to.